snoopyeom/SCRES/README.md

 fully runnable from the command line.

-``astar_demo.py`` optionally loads Asset Administration Shell (AAS) JSON files from the given directory when the `basyx-python-sdk` is installed.
+``astar_demo.py`` optionally loads Asset Administration Shell (AAS) JSON files from the given directory when the bundled BaSyx SDK is available.
 The loaded AAS `idShort` values and their submodel names are printed before running the search.